 Perfect saor is all about balance—sweet onions, high-quality vinegar, and a well-prepared main ingredient (your fish or vegetable of choice).
 Follow these tips for the best result:

-Use the highest-quality ingredients you can find: This is a very simple recipe, comprising just a few elements and simple techniques, making the ingredient quality of paramount importance.
+Use the highest-quality ingredients you can find: This is a very simple recipe, comprising just a few elements and simple techniques, making the quality of ingredients of paramount importance.

 Pick the right onions and vinegar: the sweet-and-sour balance of saor relies heavily on the onions and vinegar.
 In Venice, we use a specific type of onion that is grown in the sandy fields of the lagoon town called Chioggia.
 It's round, white, naturally sugary and unlikely to be available outside the Veneto region.
-To replicate this dish at home, my advice is to pick the sweetest variety of onion you can find in your corner of the world.
-To achieve the classic saor look, use white or yellow onions, but if all you can find is red, go ahead.
+To replicate this dish, pick the sweetest variety of onion you can find, best if yellow or white, but if all you can find is red, go ahead.
 The vinegar should be made from white wine, and high quality, too.
 Cheap vinegar will be too sour and overpowering, while good vinegar provides the right amount of tang and imparts a welcome mellowness.
+I use Ponti’s Pinot Grigio vinegar with an acidity of 7,1%.
+It’s much better than the cheaper options and available in any Italian supermarkets.

 Use onions and the main ingredient in equal amounts: a 1:1 ratio, weighed raw; when in doubt, use more onions than needed - any surplus can be used for a cheese platter, burger night, or crostini topping.